 - The settings vary according to backup directory types:

-- Execute the recovery task.
+- Execute the restoration task.

-- Determine what metadata has been recovered.
+- Determine what metadata has been restored.

 - Run the following command to restart OMS:

 The command has been executed successfully if the following information is displayed: